BlenderCN-Org/3d-iso-spriter/README.md

 # Introduction
 Hiya!
 If you're brand new to this page, probably check out the [Running Scripts in Blender](#running-scripts-in-blender) before reading the rest of the intro.

-If you have any more than one frame, it is highly recommended that you use the `anim_batcher.py`, see [Converting Animations to Sprites](#converting-animations-to-sprites).
-It's much faster than running the other script on each frame, and will make sure that the sprite maintains correct position and scaling throughout the animation.
+If you have more than one frame to turn into sprites, it is highly recommended that you use the `anim_batcher.py`, see [Converting Animations to Sprites](#converting-animations-to-sprites).
+It's much faster than running `sprite_batcher.py` on each frame, and will make sure that each frame lines up perfectly with the last, instead of changing position and scaling throughout the animation.

-If you have an unanimated model, for instance producing an entity's idle sprites, you can use `sprite_batcher.py`, see [Single Frame (Non-animated 3D models)](#single-frame-non-animated-3d-models)
+However, if you have an unanimated model, for instance producing an entity's idle sprites, you can use `sprite_batcher.py`, see [Single Frame (Non-animated 3D models)](#single-frame-non-animated-3d-models)

 ### File Selectors
 If you want to use a file selector, you have two options.
-First, you can copy the tkinter python 3 package into the directory where the scripts preside.
+First, you can copy the tkinter python 3 package into the directory where the scripts reside.

-Secondly, you can run the `get_export_name.py` script and then run the batcher script afterwards, as well as the `get_import_name.py` script if you're using `script_batcher.py` with a 3DS file.
+Secondly, you can run the `get_export_name.py` script and then run the batcher script afterwards, as well as the `get_import_name.py` script if you're using `sprite_batcher.py` with a 3DS file.
 These scripts simply bring up a file dialog and saves the chosen path somewhere the other script can access it.
 You can check if the script worked by calling `bpy.context.scene['(export/import)_name']` in blender's python console.
 If you use this method, make sure you DO NOT save the blender file after running them.
 Otherwise you may cause some headaches for people running the script in the future.
 Calling `bpy.context.scene['(export/import)_name']` on a freshly loaded blender file should result in an exception being thrown.

 # Running Scripts in Blender
 First, change the screen layout to Scripting